djeada/Linux-Notes/notes/files_and_dirs.md

 One of the fundamental skills is to navigate and manage files and directories effectively.
 Here, we focus on the crucial concepts that will facilitate your work within the file system.

-## Types of File Paths
+### Types of File Paths

-File paths are essential to specify the location of files or directories within the file system.
-The two types of paths are:
+The two main types of paths are **Absolute Path** and **Relative Path**.

+#### Absolute Path

-* **Absolute Path**: This type of path begins from the root directory, denoted by a forward slash (`/`).
-It provides the full pathway from the root to the specified file or directory, without considering the current working directory.
-As a result, absolute paths remain constant, regardless of the current location within the file system.
+An **absolute path** specifies the complete location of a file or directory from the root directory, indicated by a forward slash (`/`).
+It provides the full pathway from the root to the target file or directory, making it independent of the current working directory.
+As a result, absolute paths remain consistent regardless of the user's current position within the file system.

-* **Relative Path**: Contrary to absolute paths, relative paths are dependent on the current working directory.
-They provide a route to the target file or directory, starting from where you are in the file system, not from the root.

-An example of an absolute path:
+Example of Absolute Path:

 ```bash
 /home/user/notes/file_name.txt
 ```

-This absolute path directs us to the file file_name.txt, situated in the notes directory, which is in the user directory under home, starting from the root of the file system (/).
+This path directs to the file `file_name.txt` located in the `notes` directory, which is under the `user` directory within the `home` directory, starting from the root of the file system (`/`).

-An example of a relative path:
+#### Relative Path

+A **relative path** describes the location of a file or directory based on the current working directory.
+Unlike absolute paths, relative paths do not start from the root.
+Instead, they specify the path from the user's current location in the file system.

+Example of Relative Path:

 ```bash
 notes/file_name.txt
 ```

-This relative path guides us to the file file_name.txt situated within a directory named notes that is directly under our current working directory.
+This path points to the file `file_name.txt` located in the `notes` directory under the current working directory.

+Key Differences:

-While absolute paths provide a comprehensive and unchanging route to a file or directory, relative paths are flexible and concise, especially when working within a specific hierarchy of the file system.
-Nonetheless, using absolute paths can often prevent mistakes due to their consistency and clarity, whereas relative paths, though handy, require careful handling to avoid confusion.
+- Absolute paths provide a consistent and unchanging route to a file or directory, useful for scripts or commands that need to run regardless of the current directory.
+In contrast, relative paths offer flexibility and brevity, which can be advantageous when navigating within a specific directory hierarchy.
+- While absolute paths reduce the risk of errors due to their clarity and specificity, relative paths require careful handling as they depend on the user's current location within the file system.
+Therefore, absolute paths are often preferred for their reliability, whereas relative paths are convenient for quick access within a known directory structure.

-## Navigation and File Manipulation
+### Navigation and File Manipulation

 Linux provides several commands to navigate through the file system and manipulate files and directories.
 Here are a few fundamental commands: